 Calling the Shots has multiple goals: to influence the British Film Institute’s policies on equality and diversity; to advocate specifically for women’s increased participation in the film industry; to map a history of contemporary women filmmakers in the UK; and to produce analyses of the kinds of films women do make in the British industry.
 The data will contribute to all these goals, alongside the 50 interviews.
 The interviews will be held in a permanent archive and will form the basis of our qualitative analyses of women’s contemporary filmmaking in the UK.

-Calling the Shots’s dataset is circumscribed by the list of British-qualifying films provided to us by the BFI.
+Our dataset is circumscribed by the list of British-qualifying films provided to us by the BFI.
 The choice of roles to examine was inspired by the Annual Celluloid Ceiling Report (ACCR) authored by Martha Lauzen.
 It was important to us to produce data that is comparable with another national context; see Walby & Armstrong and our discussion in section 2 below.
 Beginning in 1998, the ACCR has reported on the numbers of women working in the six key roles listed above in the top 250 films in each year.
 The top 250 films are defined by their domestic grosses in the United States of America, therefore not limited to American-produced films, but limited to films distributed and exhibited in the US, inevitably excluding many films produced in other national contexts.
 Part of the impetus for Calling the Shots is the fact that media reports on gender inequality in the UK film industry regularly refer to the ACCR as evidence without recognizing the fact that there are successful British films that never make it to the US: for example, StreetDance 3D, a British film directed by Dania Pasquani and Max Giwa, made £15.4 million in the UK but was never screened in the US.
 Such a successful film in a small country that was directed by a mixed-gender and mixed-race directing team and a woman screenwriter won’t appear in the ACCR’s report.
 Consequently, the ACCR’s focus on top-grossing films presents a particular data set that has circulated, in the media, as representative of more than it contains.

-A growing collection of data reports on gender and racial inequality in both the production of film and television in Hollywood and their onscreen representations been part of a rise in media attention paid to these issues in recent years.
+A growing collection of data reports on gender and racial inequality in both the production of film and television in Hollywood and their onscreen representations have been part of a rise in media attention paid to these issues in recent years.
 More recently, the collection of data on gender inequality in the film industry has spread to Europe, with reports on the German film industry by the University of Rostock, a multi-nation report by the European Women’s Audiovisual Network, the Directors UK report “Cut Out of the Picture”, and our own report released in May 2016.
 With the exception of our research, all of these focus on directors only.